samma/flow-fields/README.md

 ### Example

-Displays an animation for a random seed number.
+Displays an animation for a given seed number.

 https://samma.github.io/flow-fields/?seed=123456